jwoehr/qisjob/README.md

                    [--job_result JOB_RESULT] [-m] [-o OUTFILE] [-p]
                    [-q QUBITS] [--qiskit_version] [-r] [-t SHOTS] [-v] [-x] [--histogram] [--plot_state_city PLOT_STATE_CITY]
-                   [--figure_basename FIGURE_BASENAME] [--qasm] [--status]
+                   [--figure_basename FIGURE_BASENAME] [--qasm] [--qc QC]
-                   [--token TOKEN] [--url URL]
+                   [--status] [--token TOKEN] [--url URL]
                    [filepath [filepath ...]]

-qasm_job.py : Loads from one or more qasm source files and runs experiments with reporting in CSV form.
-Also can give info on backend properties, qiskit version, transpilation, etc. Can run as multiple jobs or all as one job.
+qasm_job.py : Loads from one or more qasm source files or from a file containing a Qiskit QuantumCircuit definition in Python and runs as experiments with reporting in CSV form.
+Can graph results as histogram or state-city plot.
+Also can give info on backend properties, qiskit version, show circuit transpilation, etc. Can run as multiple jobs or all as one job.
 Copyright 2019 Jack Woehr jwoehr@softwoehr.com PO Box 51, Golden, CO 80402-0051.
 BSD-3 license -- See LICENSE which you should have received with this code.
 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS